Grayscale would appeal lawsuit against SEC if court rejects case, CEO says

 As the company awaits a court ruling on a June lawsuit against the SEC, CEO Michael Sonnenshein said he was prepared to appeal if the court backed the SEC's decision to reject the bitcoin ETF proposal.

 "The only option the SEC left us with was to turn around and say, you know what, this just isn't right,” Sonnenshein said.
-Suing the regulator was one of the most important decisions he had made as CEO, and was "one that I did not, and we as a team, did not take lightly," he said.
+Suing the regulator was one of the most important decisions he had made as CEO, and was "one that I did not, and we as a team, did not take lightly," he said, adding that he is confident the court will rule in the firm's favor.

 The SEC rejected Grayscale’s application to covert its flagship Grayscale Bitcoin Trust GBTC.PK (GBTC) into an ETF in June, arguing that the proposal did not meet standards designed to prevent fraudulent practices and protect investors.